-Each year, the Nominating Committee of the Middlebury Alumni Association (MAA) Board puts forward a slate of candidates for the next fiscal year’s open positions.
-This year’s slate is for the term beginning July 1, 2021.
+Each year, the Nominating Committee of the MAA Board puts forward a slate of candidates for the next fiscal year’s open positions.
+This year’s slate was approved by MAA members in April 2022.

 Alumni trustees are Middlebury alumni elected to the Board of Trustees and serve five-year terms.

 Shawn Ryan ’88

 Shawn was born and raised in Rockford, Illinois.
 At Middlebury, he played varsity soccer, was a WRMC DJ, wrote for the Campus, and was a junior counselor, ultimately graduating as a joint economics and theatre major.

 While at Middlebury, Shawn immersed himself in theater as an actor, writer, and director of numerous productions.
 As a playwright, his senior thesis script, The Gamesmen, won Best Original Play in New England and Best Comedy Play in the country through the American College Theater Festival, leading Shawn to move to Los Angeles shortly after graduation to pursue a career in screenwriting.